Last updated on September 29, 2023

 #3.
 Zodiac Rat

 If you like the high prices of these zodiac commons, take a look at the uncommons and the rare.
-Zodiac Rat for almost thirty bucks is bad enough for folks from ‘72, ‘84, ’96, and ‘08.
+Zodiac Rat for about thirty bucks is bad enough for folks from ‘72, ‘84, ’96, and ‘08.
 But Zodiac Dragon, at more than $200, is really tough for birth years ‘76, ‘88, ’00, and ‘12!

 #2.
 Forest Bear